Pearl: Types of cultured pearls

 A keshi pearl is a pearl composed entirely of nacre and results from mishaps in the culturing process.
 Most are quite small, typically only a few millimeters in diameter, and are often irregular in shape.
 In seeding a cultured pearl, a piece of mantle muscle from a sacrificed oyster is placed with a bead of mother of pearl within a host oyster.
 If the piece of mantle should slip off the bead, a keshi pearl forms of baroque shape about the mantle piece.
-Therefore, while a keshi pearl could be considered superior to cultured pearls with a mother of pearl bead center, in the cultured pearl industry the oyster's resources used to create a mistaken all-nacre baroque pearl is a drain on the production of the intended round cultured pearl.
-Therefore, the pearl industry is making ongoing attempts to improve culturing technique so that keshi pearls do not occur.
+Therefore, while a keshi pearl could be considered superior to cultured pearls with a mother-of-pearl bead center, in the cultured pearl industry, the oyster's resources used to create a mistaken all-nacre baroque pearl is a drain on the production of the intended round cultured pearl.
+Therefore, the pearl industry is making ongoing attempts to improve culturing techniques so that keshi pearls do not occur.
 All-nacre pearls may one day be limited to natural found pearls.
-Today many "keshi" pearls are actually intentional, with post-harvest shells returned to the water to regenerate a pearl in the existing pearl sac.
+Today many "keshi" pearls are intentional, with post-harvest shells returned to the water to regenerate a pearl in the existing pearl sac.

 Tahitian pearls, frequently referred to as black pearls, are highly valued because of their rarity; the culturing process for them dictates a smaller volume output and they can never be mass-produced because, in common with most sea pearls, the oyster can only be nucleated with one pearl at a time, while freshwater mussels are capable of multiple pearl implants.
 Before the days of cultured pearls, black pearls were rare and highly valued for the simple reason that white pearl oysters rarely produced naturally black pearls, and black pearl oysters rarely produced any natural pearls at all.